 - The main circuit power supply is ON.

 - No hard wire base block state

 - No servo alarms

-- The Turn Encoder Power Supply ON (SENS_ON) command is received.
-(When an absolute linear scale is used.)
+- The sensor ON command is being input when using an absolute linear scale.

 - Polarity detection has been completed.
 (When a servomotor without a hall sensor is used.)

-- If an absolute linear scale is used, the output of absolute data to the host controller must have been completed when the SENS_ON command is received. - For details on the hard wire base block function, refer to 4.9.1 Hard Wire Base Block (HWBB) Function. - This condition does not apply to the first time the Servo ON (SV_ON) command is input after the control power supply is turned ON.
-The first time the Servo ON (SV_ON) command is input, polarity detection is started in sync with the command and the /S-RDY signal is turned ON after polarity detection is completed.
+- When using an absolute linear scale and the sensor ON command is being input, the absolute value output to the host controller must also have been completed. - For details on the hard wire base block function, refer to 4.7.1 Hard Wire Base Block (HWBB) Function. - This condition does not apply to the first time the servo ON command is input after the control power supply is turned ON.
+The first time the servo ON command is input, polarity detection is started in sync with the command and the /S-RDY signal is turned ON after polarity detection is completed.
 A timing chart for polarity detection is given below.